Overseas Benchers

 Selection Criteria

 The Inn seeks to develop bilateral relationships with overseas legal jurisdictions and pursue the objectives of the Inn in an international context.
-This includes the promotion of the standing and interests of the Inn and its members internationally; the promotion of the services and professional activities of the Inn and its members internationally; and the increase of the Inn’s international reach and profile and that of its members in overseas jurisdictions.
+This includes the promotion of the standing and interests of the Inn and its members internationally; the promotion of the services and professional activities of the Inn and its members internationally; the increase of the Inn’s international reach and profile and that of its members in overseas jurisdictions; and the promotion of the rule of law and the ethical practice of the law.

 When selecting candidates to be put forward for election as Overseas Benchers, the Bencher Nomination Committee shall have regard to the following: